 Key takeaways

-- Accounting error detection AI acts like a tireless review partner, it scans ledgers, bank statements, and invoices to catch duplicates, mismatches, and anomalies in real time.
+- Accounting error detection AI continuously scans ledgers, bank statements, and invoices to catch duplicates, mismatches, and anomalies in real time, acting as a tireless digital review partner that adapts to your specific business patterns.

-- For Indian workflows, it handles Tally and Zoho Books data, UPI flows, IGST versus CGST or SGST, and multi account bank reconciliations with precision.
+- For Indian workflows, it handles Tally data, UPI flows, IGST versus CGST or SGST distinctions, and multi account bank reconciliations with precision, reducing manual checks by 60 to 75 percent.

-- Built in capabilities include a duplicate entry finder, balance mismatch alerts, anomaly detection bookkeeping, and audit trail verification.
+- Built in capabilities include duplicate entry detection, balance mismatch alerts, anomaly detection for fraud and mistakes, and audit trail verification with full data lineage.

 What is Accounting Error Detection AI